jonathanbossenger/wp-content/blog-posts/introducing-mcp-adapter.md

     - Do not expose powerful abilities to unaudited AI clients.
 - **Prefer read-only abilities for public MCP endpoints**
     - For HTTP transports exposed over the internet, focus on read-only diagnostics, reporting, and content access.
+- **Implement custom authentication if needed**
+    - The default authentication uses application passwords, but you can implement OAuth or other methods for better security.
 - **Monitor and log usage**
     - Use custom error and observability handlers to integrate with your logging/monitoring stack.